santiagohenn/oblate-earth-coverage-java/README.md

 # oblate-body-coverage
 This is a JAVA port for the Nunges/Colombo Algorithm to find intersecting cones for a satellite's Field of View.
-The original MATLAB algorithm can be found [here](https://de.mathworks.com/matlabcentral/fileexchange/81848-coverage-area-determination-considering-an-oblate-earth) and the paper [here](https://doi.org/10.48550/arXiv.1906.12318).
+The original MATLAB algorithm can be found [here](https://de.mathworks.com/matlabcentral/fileexchange/81848-coverage-area-determination-considering-an-oblate-earth), and the paper [here](https://doi.org/10.48550/arXiv.1906.12318).

 # Usage

-Define an ellipsoid (WGS84 in this example)
+*Define an ellipsoid (WGS84 in this example)*
 ```java
 Ellipsoid e = new Ellipsoid(6378.137, 1 / 298.257223563, 3.986004418E14, 7.2921150E-5);
 ```

-Define an OblateConic object associated with the ellipsoid e
+*Define an OblateConic object associated with the ellipsoid e*
 ```java
 OblateConic conic = new OblateConic(e);
 ```

-Set the conic drawing method:
+*Set the conic drawing method:*

 - 0: Sensor attached to the satellite
 - 1: Horizon elevation threshold - bi-section method
 - 2: Horizon elevation threshold - gradient descent method (original from the paper)

-Define an OblateConic object associated with the ellipsoid e
 ```java
 conic.setDrawingMethod(1);
 ```

-Set the parameters for drawing method 0.
+*Set the parameters for drawing method 0:*
 - HalfAperture: the sensor's conic half aperture in degrees
 - Segments: the amount of segments of the polygon drawn on the surface of the ellipsoid